em-shea/tsu/posts/learning-to-code.md

 status: published
 published: 2020-07-23 12:00
 preview: >
-  Over the past two years, I've learned the basics of Python and Javascript in order to develop web applications in my free time.
+  Over the past two years, I've learned the basics of Python and JavaScript in order to develop web applications in my free time.
 In this post, I'm going to share the resources and tips that worked for me while learning to code.
 ---

-Over the past two years, I've learned the basics of Python and Javascript in order to develop web applications in my free time.
+Over the past two years, I've learned the basics of Python and JavaScript in order to develop web applications in my free time.
 I didn't have a background in technology before this, and it's been a time investment and an interesting challenge.
 There's plenty more I'd like to learn, but I'm happy with how far I've come and what I'm able to build today.

 In this post, I'm going to share the resources and tips that worked for me while learning to code.